What You Need to Know About Colon Cancer

 Colon cancer screening

-There are a number of tests available, but the gold standard for colon cancer screening is the colonoscopy, explains Goldin.
-For a colonoscopy, a gastroenterologist, a doctor specializing in the stomach and intestines, will advance a long tube with a camera through your colon to search for polyps.
+There are a number of tests available, but the gold standard, or preferred method, for colon cancer screening is the colonoscopy, explains Goldin.
+For a colonoscopy, a gastroenterologist, a doctor specializing in the stomach and intestines, passes a long tube with a light and camera at the end through your colon to search for polyps.
 Polyps are little growths on the colon lining, which may eventually grow into tumors.

-If you have polyps, your gastroenterologist will remove samples and send them to a lab to determine if you have cancer, called a biopsy.
-He or she may be able to completely remove polyps or even small tumors during the colonoscopy as well.
+If you have polyps, your gastroenterologist will remove samples (called a biopsy) and send them to a laboratory to determine if you have cancer.
+Your HCP may be able to completely remove polyps or even small tumors during the colonoscopy as well.

-The night before, you’ll need to complete a bowel prep, which involves drinking a liquid medication that causes short-term diarrhea.
+The night before, you’ll need to complete a bowel preparation (bowel prep), which involves drinking a liquid medication that causes short-term diarrhea.
 The goal of bowel prep is to clean out your lower intestine so the lining of your colon is easier to see on camera.
 You may also need to avoid solid foods ahead of time.
-Most people are instructed to only consume clear liquids like chicken broth and Jell-O the day before.
+Most people are instructed to only consume clear liquids like chicken broth and Jell-O that is not red or dark in color the day before.

 How colon cancer is treated

-Most labs will know your biopsy results within two weeks, but many will notify you sooner.
-If your biopsy reveals that you have cancer, the treatment that you receive will depend on how aggressive the cancer is.
+Biopsy results from most laboratories are usually available within two weeks, but many laboratories will notify you sooner.
+If your biopsy reveals that you have cancer, the treatment that you receive will depend on how more specific details about the type of cancer you have.

 Small tumors may be completely removed during your initial colonoscopy.
 If it’s not possible to completely remove the cancer at that point, you may need surgery as well.
-Your surgeon will take samples of lymph nodes during surgery to determine whether the cancer has spread outside of your colon.
+Your surgeon will take samples of nearby lymph nodes (small bean-shaped organs that store white blood cells and filter substances as part of the immune system) during surgery to determine whether the cancer has spread outside of your colon.

-If the cancer has reached your lymph nodes, he or she may recommend chemotherapy.
-Chemotherapy is a type of medication that kills off cancer cells that may be left in your body after surgery.
-Chemo for colon cancer typically involves intravenous medication that’s given in a series of doses, spread out over about six months.
+If the cancer has reached your lymph nodes, chemotherapy may be recommended.
+Chemotherapy (chemo) is a type of medication that goes throughout your body and kills cancer cells that may be left behind after surgery.
+Chemo for colon cancer typically involves intravenous medication that’s given in a series of doses directly into your blood stream, and spread out over about six months.

 Ways to lower your risk for colon cancer

-There’s no surefire way to prevent colon cancer, but there are a few lifestyle changes that can help lower your risk:
+There’s no guaranteed way to prevent colon cancer, but there are a few lifestyle changes that can help lower your risk:

 • Eat less red meat: “There’s growing evidence that red meat and smoked foods, which have been processed with preservatives called nitrites, can increase your risk for colon cancer,” says Goldin.
 Set a goal to cook a few vegetarian meals each week.
 Add legumes like beans, lentils and chickpeas to dishes instead of meat to help you feel full and satisfied.

-• Get enough exercise: Aim for 150 minutes of moderate exercise or 75 minutes of vigorous exercise each week.
+• Get enough exercise: As you are able, aim for 150 minutes of moderate exercise like brisk walking or 75 minutes of vigorous exercise like jogging or swimming each week.
 Keeping the weight off—especially around your midsection—has been shown to reduce colon cancer risk.

 The most important thing you can do to avoid a late-stage colon cancer diagnosis is to follow routine screening guidelines.